 Rita M. Molesworth is a partner in the Corporate & Financial Services Department and a member of the firm's Asset Management, Regulatory and Capital Markets Practice Groups.
 She is Co-Chair of the firm's Financial Institutions/Regulatory Practice Group.
 Ms. Molesworth is active in advising clients on the implementation of the Dodd Frank Act and has substantial experience with the Commodity Exchange Act and U.S. securities laws applicable to hedge funds.

-Ms. Molesworth is active in assisting clients in U.S. and non-U.S. offerings of public and private commodity pools and hedge funds employing stand alone and master-feeder structures.
+Ms. Molesworth is active in assisting clients in U.S. and non-U.S. offerings of commodity pools and hedge funds employing standalone and master-feeder structures.
 She also assists clients with derivatives (Commodity Exchange Act) and securities regulatory compliance.
-She also advises clients on CFTC and NFA requirements with respect to privacy and cybersecurity.
+She also advises clients on CFTC and NFA requirements with respect to privacy, cybersecurity and digital assets.

 SELECTED PROFESSIONAL AND BUSINESS ACTIVITIES